MRI artifact

 during MRI, some affecting the diagnostic quality, while others may be confused with pathology.
-Artifacts can be classified as patient-related, signal processing-dependent and hardware (machine)-related.
+Artifacts can be classified as patient-related, signal processing-dependent and hardware-related.

 Patient-related MR artifacts

 Motion artifacts

 Fig. 1.
 Motion artifact (T1 coronal study of cervical vertebrae).

 A motion artifact is one of the most common artifacts in MR imaging.
 Motion can cause either ghost images or diffuse image noise in the phase-encoding direction.
 The reason for mainly affecting data sampling in the phase-encoding direction is the significant difference in the time of acquisition in the frequency- and phase-encoding directions.
 Frequency-encoding sampling in all the rows of the matrix (128, 256 or 512) takes place during a single echo (milliseconds).
 Phase-encoded sampling takes several seconds, or even minutes, owing to the collection of all the k-space lines to enable Fourier analysis.
 Major physiological movements are of millisecond to seconds duration and thus too slow to affect frequency-encoded sampling, but they have a pronounced effect in the phase-encoding direction.
 Periodic movements such as cardiac movement and blood vessel or CSF pulsation cause ghost images, while non-periodic movement causes diffuse image noise (Fig. 1).
 Ghost image intensity increases with amplitude of movement and the signal intensity from the moving tissue.
 Several methods can be used to reduce motion artifacts, including patient immobilisation, cardiac and respiratory gating, signal suppression of the tissue causing the artifact, choosing the shorter dimension of the matrix as the phase-encoding direction, view-ordering or phase-reordering methods and swapping phase and frequency-encoding directions to move the artifact out of the field of interest.